imagino50/clusteringLearn/README.md

 ## Steps Process
 1. Generates continously 'events' as 2D input : Randomly or from a standard deviation around a moving center.
-2. Scatter 'events' and set color according to the HDBSCAN density-based clustering
+2. Scatter 'events' and set color according to the current **HDBSCAN** density-based clustering and the previous HDBSCAN.
+3. Show on the Bar Chart the **persistence score** of each cluster.

+## Definition
+__HDBSCAN__ : Unsupervised learning to find clusters, or dense regions, of a dataset.

-3. Show on the Bar Chart the persistence score of each cluster __Persistence score__ : The stability of the cluster over the range of distance scales present in the data.
+__Persistence score__ : The stability of the cluster over the range of distance scales present in the data.
 This provides a measure of the relative strength of clusters.

 ## How to run